Matbe34/lankir/docs/README.md

-# PDF App Documentation
+# Lankir Documentation

-This directory contains the source files for PDF App's documentation, built with [Sphinx](https://www.sphinx-doc.org/) and hosted on [Read the Docs](https://readthedocs.org/).
+This directory contains the source files for Lankir's documentation, built with [Sphinx](https://www.sphinx-doc.org/) and hosted on [Read the Docs](https://readthedocs.org/).

 ## Quick Start